particle-iot/docs/src/content/getting-started/new.md

 ### Muon I2C pin 2026-02-19

-Fixed an error in the table that shows I2C pins on the Muon (with M-SoM).
-There is no Wire1 on M-SoM and pin D6 should not be listed.
+Fixed an error in the [Muon datasheet](/reference/datasheets/m-series/muon-datasheet/#i2c) in the table that shows I2C pins.
+There is no Wire1 on M-SoM and D6 is not Wire1 SCK.

 ### Tachyon certification docs 2026-02-06